-Victoria Feldman is a published author, blogger, life coach, professional speaker and trainer, workshop leader and Realtor.
+Victoria Feldman is a published author, life coach, crisis mediator and workshop leader.

 Victoria’s second book “Hello, Beautiful” chronicles Victoria’s struggles and triumphs to liberate herself and others from yo-yo dieting and weighty thoughts.
-Transforming your life from the inside out prompted Victoria to write “Thinking Your Way to Your WOW Body Program” which she teaches to groups and individuals.
+Written in a workbook style format, and offering supportive self-love exercises, Victoria invites the reader to become a co-active participant in their own healing and transformation.

 Read What Others are Saying – About Victoria Feldman